 Nether Largie stands a couple of hundred yards to the right of the B8025, which leads from Kilmartin to Tayvallich.
-In fact, it is neither a circle nor a row, but when viewed from above (this will have to be in your imagination!) it resembles a very long and narrow rectangle formed by two pairs of stones, aligned on an axis that runs north-east to south-west, with a fifth stone in the middle.
+In fact, it is neither a circle nor a row, but when viewed from above (as shown on the information board below) it resembles a very long and narrow rectangle formed by two pairs of stones, aligned on an axis that runs north-east to south-west, with a fifth stone in the middle.

 All five stones are either just over, or just under, nine feet in height.
 A sixth stone stands 100 metres to the north, but this is considered an outlier rather than an integral part of the group.

 The central stone dominates an arrangement of five or six smaller boulders that (because of their size) can’t really be called standing stones but would perhaps better qualify as squatting or sitting ones.
 It’s impossible to tell what the central stone would have looked like, all those thousands of years ago.
 Over the millennia it has been fractured and weathered to a sliver, so that one edge resembles a knife blade, and colonies of lichen are enjoying penthouse accommodation on its upper levels.
 What is more interesting is that it is marked with an apparently random pattern of small cup-shaped indentations; these are undoubtedly man-made, but their purpose is still eluding archaeologists and scientists alike.